Graduate Entry Medicine: Interviews and Selection

 Selection will be by an appraisal of how far you meet the selection criteria, as evidenced by a combination of:

 - the information on your application form

 All applicants must take the BMAT test before applying to Oxford.
 Registration for this test is a separate process, and is managed by Cambridge Assessment Admissions Testing.
 There are testing facilities available in most countries, so it is possible to take the test overseas.
 However, the test must be taken on the prescribed date.
 Overseas candidates should also note that they must be prepared to come to Oxford for interview at the prescribed time, if required.

 The test is an assessment of your ability to think and to interpret data: it is not designed to test factual knowledge at an advanced level, though some knowledge of basic science is necessary.
 The results of the test will be used (with information from other documents in your application) to help us to decide whether you will be called for interview.

 Shortlisting for interview will be performed by a group of medical tutors, including some medical tutors from those colleges that offer places on the course.
 Interviews and selection decisions will involve tutors from your chosen (or allotted) college as well as clinical tutors.
 There will be more than one interview; typically two at each college, and every candidate will be interviewed at two colleges.
-Interviews will be held online on Thursday 16 and Friday 17 December; decisions will then be communicated to applicants on or around Tuesday 11 January.
+Interviews will be held online on Wednesday 14 and Thursday 15 December; decisions will then be communicated to applicants (by colleges) on or around Tuesday 10 January.